-Right now, QSO are the most promising sources for GW detection with astrometry: they are extremely far extragalactic objects, meaning that their intrinsic proper motion should be way below the angular resolution scale of current optical telescope, therefore the observed proper motions must be caused by the imprint of Gravitational Waves (either resolvable sources or a stochastic background) or other systematic effects.
-In this set-up, the actual observable for studying GW will be an angular proper motion, i.e. a displacement in sky over a certain time interval $\Delta t$.
-Another key aspect is the frequency domain we can access with astrometric proper motion: these observables are the results of a linear fit from the astrometric solution, therefore they are a secular effect.
-It follows that, assuming our sensitivity is strong enough for detection and characterization of GWs, any effect on the proper motions from frequencies higher than the inverse of total observation time $1/T$ will be suppressed by the fitting pipeline.
-On the other hand, the lower limit on accessible frequencies is defined by the QSO lookback time.
+Right now, quasars are the most promising sources for GW detection with astrometry: they are extremely far extragalactic objects, meaning that their intrinsic proper motion should be way below the angular resolution scale of current optical telescope.
+Therefore, the observed proper motions must be caused by the imprint of GWs (either resolvable sources or a stochastic background) or other systematic effects.
+In this set-up, the actual observable for studying GW will be an angular proper motion, i.e., a displacement in the sky over a certain time interval $\Delta t$.
+Another key aspect is the frequency domain we can access with astrometric proper motion: these observables are the results of a linear fit from the astrometric solution and therefore they are a secular effect.
+It follows that, assuming that our sensitivity is strong enough for the detection and characterization of GWs, any effect on proper motions from frequencies higher than the inverse of the total observation time T, i.e. $1/T$, will be suppressed by the fitting pipeline.
+However, the lower limit on accessible frequencies is defined by the quasar lookback time.

-It is clear that we are dealing with a different scenario from standard radio astronomy GW search, since these experiments are designed to find periodic signals in a frequency range defined by their Nyquist limit and the total measuring time (roughly 20 years for PTA consortia at the time of writing).
-Different works have been proposed for the study of GW periodic signals from astrometric time series \citep {Book:2010pf, Klioner2018, Darling2018, Jaraba2023, Caliskan2024, Geyer2025}, but there are still difficult issues to overcome.
+It is clear that we are dealing with a different scenario from the standard radio astronomy GW search, since these experiments are designed to find periodic signals in a frequency range defined by their Nyquist limit and the total measuring time (roughly 20 years for PTA consortia at the time of writing).
+Different works have been proposed for the study of periodic GW signals from astrometric time series \citep {Book:2010pf, Klioner2018, Darling2018, Jaraba2023, Caliskan2024, Geyer2025}, but there are still difficult issues to overcome.